karuppiah7890/opensource/ideas/remote-pairing-tool/versions/mvp-3/thoughts.md

 down everything! :) Hmm.
 I did understand some stuff in each tool, but I think these tools have a looot in them! :)

+Okay, back to how the authentication happens - I found it out.
+So, of course things don't happen the way I imagined, because for that token would be needed, and no place token was set in the code I walked through except one place, but I had no idea who was passing in the token.
+Later I realized in terms of the UI, it was me who was giving the token as input, so I used the UI placeholder and other text to find the UI component and found out that it calls the signin method in the authentication provider using the token, and the signin method does stuff like signing in with the token and then setting the credentials cache to store the token.

+I guess the first thing to do over here is, create a UI for the same in VS Code.
+Hmm.
+Also, may be check how VS Code Live Share has it's UI and user experience.
+May be we can keep it simpler?
+Idk.

+VS Code Live Share does not ask it's users to do a copy paste of the token, but there's a facility to do so, if the automatic thing doesn't work.
+I need to see how to detect the code automatically.
+Hmm.

+Also, in VS Code, once the tokens are used, they become invalid - expired.
+Unlike in Atom, where I was able to use the token again and again.
+Hmm.
+Not so good actually 😅Like, just in case someone sees my token.
+Hmm.
+And I was recording a video to see the experience.
+So, I had to actually remove the OAuth app - that is, revoke access and then allow access again, and then only the old tokens became invalid and only the new tokens worked :)